pragyaverma5/api-console/README.md

 # API Console

-A minimal and clean API testing tool built with JavaScript.
+A clean API testing tool built with JavaScript.

 Designed with a monochrome interface focused on clarity, usability, and developer experience.